design-hub-arc/AutoCADDrawingChecker/README.md

 * Can I use the ARC stylesheet in the application?
 * Change AppPane to GUIController type of thing
 * Separate front end from back end
+* Make AutoCADExcelParser no longer completely static so I don't have to keep passing columns around
+* Add Line Sorter to match most similar lines in two exports
+* Finish line length

 ## Helpful Links
 * [Excel Library](https://poi.apache.org/apidocs/4.1/)